pumpncode/balatro-highest-priestess/manual.md

 - `Everything is Stone`: If added, all cards played and held in hand must be Stone Cards.
 - `All In`: If added, all cards in hand must be played.
 - `All Face`: If added, all cards must be face cards.
 This is more optimized than using options.
+- `All Nonface`: If added, all cards must not be face cards.
+This is more optimized than using options.
 - `Two Pair in Hand`: If added, a Two Pair must be held in hand.
+- `Ceasar`: If added, the cards played must be the cards on last hand with rank shifted by `Ceasar`.
+Check Basic Caesar hand for an example.
+- `Rank Min`: If added, all cards must have atleast the specified rank.
+- `Rank Max`: If added, all cards must have at most the specified rank.
+- `Any Enhancement`: If added, all cards must be enhanced.
+- `Possible Last Hand IDS`: Uses multiline text.
+If added, the last hand played must be any of the hands on each row.
 - `Nostalgic`: Used by the "Nostalgia" hand.
 If added, all cards must match the rank and suits of the first 5-card hand that was played this run.
 Does not count if you haven't played a 5-card hand this run.
 - `RNG`: Used by the "RNG" hand.
 If added, all cards must match the rank and suits of a set of 5 cards randomly-generated at the start of the run.
 - `Joker Texture ID`: Used internally.
 If added, Jokers created for the poker hand have custom art.